 Rodrigo is Leeds’ seventh summer arrival, including a second loan spell for Jack Harrison

-Leeds have signed Spain international Rodrigo for a club-record transfer fee from Valencia on a contract that will run until the summer of 2024.
+Leeds have signed Spain international Rodrigo for £27m from Valencia on a contract that will run until the summer of 2024.

-The newly-promoted Premier League club reached an initial agreement with the La Liga club on Tuesday, for a reported £30m fee, with the 29-year-old now having finalised personal terms and completed a medical.
+The newly-promoted Premier League club reached an initial agreement with the La Liga club on Tuesday, with the 29-year-old club-record signing now having finalised personal terms and completed a medical.

 Rodrigo scored 59 goals in 220 games for Valencia after he joined from Benfica in 2014, initially on loan, and bolsters Marcelo Bielsa’s attacking options ahead of Leeds’ first season back in the English top flight for 16 years.